ckampfe/zeroclarkthirty.com/posts/2017-06-24-your-own-elixir-shell.md

 ## But what if you could?

-As with most things, our global Elixir REPL project can be improved with a tiny sprinkle of UNIX.
+As with most things, our global Elixir REPL project can be improved with a sprinkle of UNIX.

-I added this tiny function to my `.zshrc`:
+I added this function to my `.zshrc`:

 <pre><code class="shell">
 function siex() {<br />